Fast Food Restaurants & Nutrition Facts Compared

 What's the deal with carbs?
 Were they listed above because they are as bad as the other nutrients?

 The only reason carbs were one of the included nutrition facts for this comparison is that people are so obsessed with them that I knew I had to include them just to avoid getting emails from people requesting that carbs be added.
 It was sort of an email-prevention-method on my part.
 Here's the thing, carbs are not bad.
 Generally speaking, there's really just two things you should know.
-Some carbs are pretty junky (simple carbs like sugar and processed foods) and should be avoided, while others (complex carbs like whole grains, oatmeal, brown rice, beans, fruits, vegetables, etc.) are perfectly fine and should comprise most (if not all) of your carb intake.
+Some carbs are pretty junky (simple carbs like sugar and processed foods) and should be limited, while others (complex carbs like whole grains, oatmeal, brown rice and white rice, beans, fruits, vegetables, etc.) are perfectly fine and should comprise most (if not all) of your carb intake.
 That's it.
 End the carb insanity.

 Why did you decide to only compare these specific fast food items?
 Are you taking suggestions for others?